hassamwazir/hassamwazir.github.io/_pages/about.md

 ---
+permalink: /
 title: "About me"
-page_title: "About me"
+excerpt: "About me"
-layout: archive
-permalink: /about/
 author_profile: true
-comments: false
 redirect_from:
   - /about/
   - /about.html